Lifailon/TorAPI/README.md

 ### OpenAPI

-📚 Documentation is available in the **Swagger UI** at: `http://localhost:8443/docs` через модуль [swagger-ui-express](https://github.com/scottie1984/swagger-ui-express).
+📚 Documentation is available in the **Swagger UI** at: `http://localhost:8443/docs` via module [swagger-ui-express](https://github.com/scottie1984/swagger-ui-express).
 The documentation is described through the [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc) library.

 To create up-to-date or update Swagger documentation files in `JSON` and `YAML` format, use the command: